What to prepare for your BAA Audition

 BAA Junior Track students do not declare majors but explore voice, acting and dance work in their classes.
 To be considered for this program, students must prepare the following material:

-• One 1-minute contemporary monologue that demonstrate acting range, characterization, and performance skills.
+• One or two 1-minute contemporary monologue that demonstrate acting range, characterization, and performance skills.
 Your monologue may be taken from contemporary plays or a monologue book.

-• Two 16 – 32 bar musical theater selections that demonstrate vocal range, musicianship, and performance skills.
+• One or two 16 – 32 bar musical theater selections that demonstrate vocal range, musicianship, and performance skills.
 No a cappella singing, please.
 Please bring your sheet music if you are attending an in-person audition (no exceptions).
 If you are attending a Zoom audition, have your accompaniment ready to play.

 • We will be looking to see that you’ve addressed the following questions with your audition selections: